Sauna Boat

 Learn how to build saunas and gain expert knowledge from master builder Rob Licht in an intensive 4-day class experience

-This is a comprehensive class with demonstrations, lectures and some hands-on experience.
+This is a comprehensive sauna building class and workshop with demonstrations, lectures and some hands-on experience.
 We will cover many aspects of building saunas including:

-• Design and layout of your sauna: Freestanding & Electric Saunas
+• Design and layout of saunas: Freestanding & Electric Saunas

 • Selection of the proper wood and other materials